TelescopeThieves/motifs-deploy/README.md

    ```
 2. Install Server-Side NPM packages:

-* From project's root folder on the terminal run
+* From the project's root folder on the terminal run
    ```sh
    npm install
    ```
 3. Install Client-Side NPM packages:
-* From project's client folder on the terminal run
+* From the project's client folder on the terminal run
    ```sh
    npm install
    ```